NickOcaz/Vault-of-the-Surreal/README.md

 ### User Profiles

 * Basic user profile pages showing submitted reviews and ratings, details and image.

+### Contact admin

+* initiallty a questions or report form where the user can submit details for Admin to priorities or dismiss.

 # Prioritized Features for MVP